Greg Todd (basketball)

-Greg Todd is an American college basketball coach and is currently in his fifth season as the women's basketball head coach at Eastern Kentucky University, which is located in Richmond, Kentucky and is a member of the Atlantic Sun Conference in the NCAA's Division I.
+Greg Todd is an American college basketball coach and is currently in his fifth season as the women's basketball head coach at Eastern Kentucky University, which is located in Richmond, Kentucky and is a member of the United Athletic Conference in the NCAA's Division I.

 Biography

 Todd is a native of Berea, Kentucky and a 1978 graduate Berea Community High School.
 As a student-athlete at Berea Community High School, Todd starred on the basketball court where he set still-standing school records for scoring (1,683) and rebounding (966).
 Following high school career, Todd attended Eastern Kentucky University where he graduated in 1984.
 He and his wife, Renee, have three children, Brooke, Katie, and Robert (Robby).

 Both his daughters, Katie and Brooke, are graduates of Morehead State University.
 Brooke played four seasons for her father with the Morehead State women's team from 2014 to 2018; she departed the school second in career blocked shots and is now a physician assistant specializing in orthopedic surgery and sports medicine in Lexington, Kentucky.
 Katie graduated from the University of Kentucky and is now a first-year resident physician with the UK Pediatric Residency program.
 Robby currently attends the University of Pikeville and is on a full-ride scholarship with the men's basketball team, prior to Pikeville, he spent two seasons with the Eastern Kentucky University men's basketball team under head coach A. W. Hamilton.